OlympusDAO/olympus-v3/audit/2023-11_spply_trsry/README.md

-# OlympusDAO SPPLY Audit
+# OlympusDAO SPPLY and TRSRY v1.1 Audit

 ## Purpose

-The purpose of this audit is to review the SPPLY system that provides data and metrics on the supply of the OHM token.
+The purpose of this audit is to review the SPPLY system that provides data and metrics on the supply of the OHM token and the upgraded TRSRY module that provides data on asset balances.
 This is part of a larger on-chain accounting system that will provide data to an automated Range-Bound Stability (RBS) 2.0.

 These contracts will be installed in the Olympus V3 "Bophades" system, based on the [Default Framework](https://palm-cause-2bd.notion.site/Default-A-Design-Pattern-for-Better-Protocol-Development-7f8ace6d263c4303b108dc5f8c3055b1).